cliffom/gofly/README.md

-# gofly - Some animation fun with a terminal and Golang
+# gofly - animation fun with a terminal and Golang

 This is a terminal based animation demo written in Go.